tars/tars/README.md

     npm i or npm install

 Install gulp, webfonts, browser-sync globaly and all dependencies.
-If you need superuser rights to install packages globaly, you nned to launch
+If you need superuser rights to install packages globaly, you need to run:

     sudo npm i -g gulp browser-sync webfonts